-After crediting Applicant with mitigating SOR ¶ 1.a as a duplication, seven unresolved SOR debts for \$386,811 remain to be addressed.
-Applicant did not provide sufficient documentation relating to his SOR debts: (1) proof of payments, such as checking account statements, photocopies of checks, or a letter from the creditor proving that he paid or made any payments to the creditors; (2) correspondence to or from any creditors to establish maintenance of contact with creditors;6 (3) credible debt disputes indicating he did not believe he was responsible for the debts and why he held such a belief; (4) attempts to negotiate payment plans, such as settlement offers or agreements to show that he was attempting to resolve these debts; or (5) other evidence of progress or resolution of his debts.
-Applicant failed to establish mitigation under AG ¶ 20(e) for any other SOR debts because he did not provide documented proof to substantiate the existence, basis, or the result of any debt disputes.
+Applicant did not provide enough details about what she did to address her SOR debts.
+She did not describe receipt of financial counseling.
+She did not provide sufficient documentation relating to any of her SOR debts: (1) proof of payments, such as checking account statements, photocopies of checks, or a letter from the creditor proving that he paid or made any payments to the creditors; (2) correspondence to or from creditors to establish maintenance of contact;4 (3) credible debt disputes indicating she did not believe she was responsible for the debts and why she held such a belief; (4) more evidence of attempts to negotiate payment plans, such as settlement offers or agreements to show that she was attempting to resolve these debts; or (5) other evidence of progress or resolution.
+Applicant failed to establish mitigation under AG ¶ 20(e) because she did not provide documented proof to substantiate the existence, basis, or the result of any debt disputes.

-There is insufficient evidence about why Applicant was unable to make greater progress resolving his SOR debts.
-There is insufficient assurance that his financial problems are being resolved, are under control, and will not recur in the future.
-Under all the circumstances, he failed to establish that financial considerations security concerns are mitigated.
+There is insufficient evidence about why Applicant was unable to make greater progress resolving her SOR debts.
+There is insufficient assurance that her financial problems are being resolved, are under control, and will not recur in the future.
+Under all the circumstances, she failed to establish that financial considerations security concerns are mitigated.